alan-turing-institute/HonestCyberEval/README.md

 secrets on your repository and `gh secrets list` to show which ones exist and when they were most recently set.

+You can now also set variables with `gh variable set MY_EXAMPLE_VARIABLE` and list with `gh variable list`

 The [GitHub CRS Validation workflow](./.github/workflows/evaluator.yml) expects the repo-level secrets to have the same names as in `sandbox/env` (`OPENAI_API_KEY`, etc).
 The only exception to this is Google's LLM credential, which should be stored in `VERTEX_KEY_JSON`.